-Hampton School and HPP&P reinforces internet safety messages to all pupils at regular intervals and at an age-appropriate level through PSHE lessons (Life Skills at HPP&P), assemblies and by inviting in external organisations/experts to speak to students and share their expertise and up to date knowledge and so supplement lessons delivered by staff.
+Email communications are monitored and both pupils and staff are made aware of this.
+As technology continues to develop, IT and the use of the internet is being increasingly used across all aspects of the curriculum in all years.
+Therefore, Hampton School and HPP&P reinforces internet meaningful ESafety guidance to pupils regularly at an age-appropriate level in different settings through PSHE lessons (Life Skills at HPP&P), assemblies and by inviting in external organisations/experts to speak to students and share their expertise and up to date knowledge supplementing lessons delivered by staff in addition to when informal opportunities arise.
 Issues covered include the following:

-- safe and appropriate use of social networking sites (specifically age-appropriate); - the issues surrounding excessive use of games consoles, internet gaming sites, mobile phones (especially texting) and social networking or messaging facilities; - the sending of inappropriate photos via mobile phone or the internet; - the dangers of illegal and harmful substances sold online; - the effect on pupils' wellbeing and self-image of social media and other messages that they may get from online activity; - the effect of internet pornography on pupils' self-image and their relationships with others - the dangers of communicating with others online
+- safe and appropriate use of social networking sites (specifically age-appropriate); - the issues surrounding excessive use of games consoles, internet gaming sites, mobile phones (especially texting) and social networking or messaging facilities; - the sending of inappropriate photos via mobile phone or the internet; - recognising online scams and phishing attempts - the dangers of illegal and harmful substances sold online; - the effect on pupils' wellbeing and self-image of social media and other messages that they may get from online activity; - the effect of internet pornography on pupils' self-image and their relationships with others - the dangers of communicating with others online - critically analysing information online to identify fake news, deepfakes and echo chambers